 Mr. Schwarz.
 And in the ordinary course it would have come to you first, and then it would have been passed on to either Mr. Broe or someone higher to take action?

-Mr. Phillips.
-For action -- not always.
-Sometimes a cable will come in and there will be more than one copy.
+cable will come in and there will be more than one copy.
 And right away the action copy will go to the other fellow, and then you get the information copy, and so forth.